Curtiss-Wright (CW)

 Formed from a merger of 12 companies, Curtiss-Wright (NYSE:CW) provides a range of products and services to the aerospace, industrial, electronic, and maritime industries.

-• Excellent operating margin highlights the strength of its business model, and its rise over the last five years was fueled by some leverage on its fixed costs
+• Disciplined cost controls and effective management have materialized in a strong operating margin, and its rise over the last five years was fueled by some leverage on its fixed costs

-We expect great things from Curtiss-Wright.
-No coincidence the stock is up 342% over the last five years.
+We’re optimistic about Curtiss-Wright.
+No coincidence the stock is up 486% over the last five years.

 StockStory Analyst Team